maxerbox/Audio-Spectrum-Javascript-Api-example-work-with-youtube/README.md

 ## How it works ?
 - video audio is downloaded from my server
 - The javascript audio api decode the audio
- -Then display an audio spectrum
+- Then display an audio spectrum

 ## Based on